SEIR-7-06/react-props/README.md

 export default Person;
 ```

 In order to insert JavaScript into **JSX** we use curly braces, `{}`.
 Inside a pair of curly braces we can insert any JavaScript we want.
-In this case, we are just inserting two properties from our **props** object that is coming in as the **props** parameter to the function.
+In this case, we are just inserting two properties from our **props** object that is coming in as the parameter to `Person` function.

 Take a look at the browser.
 We are rendering the `Person` component to the page with the values we passed to the component as **props**.